Lobz/modding-Rimworld-tutorial/lesson2.md

 1. Decide what you want to change in the game.
 For example: I want to make muffalos give much more wool and lay chicken eggs in their spare time.

-2. Setup you mod as in Part 1.
+2. Setup you mod as in [Lesson 1](lesson1.md).
 Change the mod name, id and description to match your purpose.
 Example of the `About.xml`:

 ```xml
 <?xml version="1.0" encoding="utf-8"?>